Does the Melbourne Cup make an RBA rate change more likely?

 That's what's initially likely to have created a perception that "Cup day" = "rate change", but it's not the long-term trend.

-But it depends what year you consider.
-The base rate has stayed at 4.35% since the last Melbourne Cup, and that seems likely to continue.
+But it all depends what year you consider.
+In 2024, the rate held, and that seems likely again.

 Conversely, in 2022, when the rate also rose on Cup Day, it was the seventh monthly rise in a row, and it was followed by another 3.
 The Cup wasn't a factor at all.

-Finder's RBA survey has every economist predicting a hold for November 2024.
+Finder's latest RBA survey has 86% of economists predicting a hold for November 2024, influenced by unexpected inflation figures.

 Ultimately, the RBA decision is driven by a complex set of market forces and policy approaches, but the fact a horse race happens to coincide with it once a year is not one of those forces.